 Sea Bass Recipe that's easy but delicious!

 "You've been a big help!
 Now I can learn the cooking terms in English.
-I have kind of the same story as you, discovered cooking when I was in a boarding school in Switzerland, and just can't seem to get away from it, its a passion!
-The good part is that now my husband loves it too,so we're always cooking together, trying new recipes."
+I have kind of the same story as you, discovered cooking when I was in a boarding school in Switzerland, and can't seem to get away from it, its a passion!
+The good part is that now my husband loves it too,so we always cook together, trying new recipes."

-Here is a recipe from Gaby that I think you'll enjoy.
+Here is a recipe from Gaby that you'll enjoy.
 She says, "Isn't that easy?
-It is wonderful...Usually I serve it with herb couscous or rice with watercress.
+It is wonderful...Usually, I serve it with herb couscous or rice with watercress.

 Sea Bass with Papaya and Roquefort

 - Put sea bass filets in a pan that can go into the oven.

 - Cover with very ripe thin papaya slices.

 - In another pan, simmer heavy cream and Roquefort (or Gorgonzola) just until the cheese melts.